Orienting Borel Graphs: Introduction

 For a graph $G$, we say a measure $\mu$ is $G$-invariant if $G$ is a countable union of $\mu$-preserving involutions.
 If $\mu$ is a $G$-invariant probability measure, we say $G$ is probability measure preserving (or p.m.p.).
 The main result of this paper is the following upper bound for $\o_\mu$ on bounded degree p.m.p. graphs. \begin{thm}[See Corollary \ref{thm:nashwilliams}] If $G$ is a \pmp graph with bounded degree, and $k$ is an integer with $k>\cost(G\res A)$ for $\mu(A)>0$, then $\o_\mu(G)\leq k$. \end{thm}

 In many cases, this upper bound turns out to be optimal, and we also have a sharper analysis for expansive graphs (see Theorem \ref{thm:expansive}).

-A measure is $G$-quasi-invariant if it admits a Radon-Nikodym cocycle.
-That is, a function $\rho:X^2\rightarrow \R^+$ such that, for any Borel partial injection $f$ contained in $G$ and any Borel $A\subseteq V$, $\mu(f[A])=\int_{x\in A}\rho\left(x,f(x)\right)d\mu$.
+A measure is $G$-quasi-invariant if it admits a Radon--Nikodym cocycle.
+That is, a Borel function $\rho:G\rightarrow \R^+$ such that, for any Borel partial injection $f$ contained in $G$ and any Borel $A\subseteq V$, $\mu(f[A])=\int_{x\in A}\rho\left(x,f(x)\right)d\mu$.
 Details can be found in \cite{KM}.
-Our proof of Theorem \ref{thm:nashwilliamsintro} is robust in the sense that it gives a bound on $\o_\mu$ for $\mu$ quasi-invariant in terms of the supremum of the Radon-Nikodym cocycle (see Theorem \ref{thm:nashwilliams}).
+Our proof of Theorem \ref{thm:nashwilliamsintro} is robust in the sense that it gives a bound on $\o_\mu$ for $\mu$ quasi-invariant in terms of the essential supremum of the Radon--Nikodym cocycle (see Theorem \ref{thm:nashwilliams}).
 As in Conley--Tamuz \cite{ClintonsTrick}, this yields a Borel result for graphs of subexponential growth:

 \begin{thm}[See Corollary \ref{cor:borel}] If $G$ is a $d$-regular Borel graph with subexponential growth, then $\o_B(G)\in [\frac{d}2,\frac{d}2+1]$. \end{thm}